dolanske/beskydy/README.md

 #### Modifiers with parameters

 You can provide a single parameter to the modifier using this syntax.
-You can also pass in a defined in the `x-scope` and `x-data`.
+You can also pass in a property defined in the `x-scope` or `x-data` directives.
 Note: it does not accept expressions, only variables/primitive values.

 ```html
 <button x-on:click.only[5]="doNothingAfterFiveClicks()" />